A Stress-Free Guide to Terminal/Concourse Hopping at Denver Airport

 Backup Plans When Things Go Wrong

-While the train system is highly reliable, it’s good to know your alternatives:
+While the train system is highly reliable, it does break down occasionally, so it’s good to know your alternatives.

 If the train system is temporarily down: